Our Work

 Harm Reduction

 Harm reduction is an evidence-based approach that provides people who use substances a choice of how they will minimize harms through non-judgmental and non-coercive strategies and tools.
-It acknowledges that individuals coping with problematic substance use may not be able to remain abstinent from their substance of choice, and seeks to reduce the health and social harms associated with that substance use as much as possible.
+It acknowledges that individuals coping with problematic substance use may not be able to remain abstinent, and seeks to reduce the health and social harms associated with that substance use.

 Culturally Appropriate Services

-Recognizing the role culture plays in healing, growth, and resilience for our Indigenous residents and service users, we work to integrate the wisdom and expertise of Elders, Indigenous Leadership, Knowledge Keepers, and Indigenous-led community groups in all that we do.
+Recognizing the role culture plays in healing, growth, and resilience, we work to integrate the wisdom and expertise of Elders, Indigenous Leadership, Knowledge Keepers, and Indigenous-led community groups in all that we do.
 In the Yukon, we are honoured to partner with the Council of Yukon First Nations (CYFN) on to support our service users in a way that is locally, contextually, and culturally relevant.

 CARF Accreditation

-Founded in 1966 as the Commission on Accreditation of Rehabilitation Facilities, CARF International is an independent, nonprofit accreditor of health and human services.
+Founded in 1966 as the Commission on Accreditation of Rehabilitation Facilities, CARF International is an independent, nonprofit health and human services accreditor.

-Our CARF accreditation demonstrates our dedication and commitment to continuously improving our services for the people that we serve.
+Our non profit organization is CARF accredited, demonstrating our dedication and commitment to continuously improving our services for the people that we serve.

 Review our accreditation report